 Whites got whiter, including the cup and the background (205 became 255, very white).

 Curve, White Point 205 (205 becomes 255).
-Any value above 205 becomes 255 (clipping), but now the input/output curve explains more clearly why - that is simply the shape of the Curve, how it specifies the tones are to be mapped.
+In both tools, any value 205 to 255 becomes 255 on output (clipping), but now the Curve explains graphically why - it seems more clearly why.
+It is simply the shape of the response curve, how it specifies the tones are to be mapped.
 You can drag the Curve, or you can slide the White Point/Black Point markers on the bottom scale.

 Some big things to know: